 Pay the maintainers

-Dark Patterns are shady tricks
+Deceptive dark patterns are shady tricks

-They actively harm the user experience and deceive those who are not aware of dark patterns.
+They actively harm the user experience and deceive those who are not aware of deceptive dark patterns.
 The web is a friendlier place if you are honest with your intentions.